MaxVRAM/server-dev/ha-mqtt-1wire/README.md

 ```bash
 pip3 install paho-mqtt
 ```
-6. Check the library is installed.
-Paho-mqtt should appear in the list:
+6. Check the library is installed. _paho-mqtt_ should appear in the list:
 ```bash
 pip3 list
 ```